-If you want even more support, don't forget to check out my Student Concept Video where I teach how to use Magic Triangles to problem solve as part of the 200+ videos in my Online Video Library.
-Membership starts at only $13 a month!
+If you want even more support, don't forget to check out my Student Concept Video where I teach how to use Magic Triangles to problem solve as part of the 500+ videos in my Online Video Library.

 Leave me a comment about how you use Google Jamboards.
 Feel free to ask any questions you might have, and I will try to help!